AdithSoragu/Design-multi-bit-Barrel-Shifter-using-Verilog/README.md

 - Data Manipulation Hardware

 This project implements an 8-bit Barrel Shifter capable of shifting data right by 0 to 7 positions based on the control input.
 ---

-# Objectives

-The main objectives of this project are:

-- To design an 8-bit Barrel Shifter using Verilog HDL
-- To implement shifting operations using multiplexers
-- To understand combinational circuit design
-- To perform simulation and verification of the design
-- To learn hierarchical hardware modeling techniques

----

-# Features

-- 8-bit data input
-- 3-bit shift control input
-- Right shift operation
-- High-speed combinational logic
-- Multiplexer-based architecture
-- Modular Verilog implementation
-- Synthesizable design
-- Easy to expand for higher bit-widths

----

 # Barrel Shifter Architecture